inmanta/web-console/docs/design/folder-structure.md

     Components/ - Implementations for data contracts for each component. (how to fetch and store the Domain Entities) API/ - Classes for communicating with the REST API (based on Fetch API) Auth/ - Auth related classes
-    Store/ - Redux store slices
-  Test/ - test data, mock implementations, testing utilities UI/
+    Store/ - Redux store slices (where Domain entities are stored) Test/ - test data, mock implementations, testing utilities UI/
-    Routing/ - Code related to routing and urls Components/ - React Components used by multiple pages Pages/ - Main Container components for the different views in the root Components/ - Components related to this view only, optionally Root/ - The components that are always visible, and independent of the current page (sidebar)
+    Routing/ - Code related to routing and urls Components/ - React Components used by multiple pages Pages/ - Main Container components for the different views in the root Components/ - Components related to this page only (optional) Root/ - The components that are always visible, and independent of the current page (sidebar)
 ```